European Political Economy Consortium (EPEC)

 The Political Science and Political Economy (PSPE) research group at the LSE brings together faculty and PhD students who do quantitative and/or formal research on political institutions, political behaviour, public policy, and political economy.

-The goal of our multidisciplinary group is to provide scientific insights into success and failure of reforms.
-THe group brings together more than 20 senior and junior researchers from economics, political science, sociology and statistics.
+The goal of the multidisciplinary group Political Economy of Reforms is to provide scientific insights into success and failure of reforms.
+About 150 international researchers from political science, economics, sociology, statistics and computer science conduct research in 18 projects at this interdisciplinary research centre.

 In addition to these events, EPEC supports short- and longterm visits among the partner centers.
 Another activity concerns the regular training in summer institutes, such as EITM Europe (Empirical Implications of Theoretical Models), the Summer School in Economics at the University of Warwick, and the LSE Summer School in Political Science and in Economics.